Philippine Coast Guard Salary and Ranks 2026 | Comprehensive Guide

 • Seaman Second Class

-• Seaman Third Class
+• Apprentice Seaman / Seaman Third Class

-WATCH: Rank and Insignias of the Philippine Coast Guard:
+WATCH: Rank and Insignias of the Philippine Coast Guard

 Video Credits: PJSPORTS TV VLOGS